gautam-gowda/dijkstra-pathfinding-visualizer/README.md

 ---

-## 🏗️ Internal Working
+## 🧠 Internal Design

-- Graph stored as adjacency list
+- Graph stored using adjacency list
+- Dijkstra implemented using priority queue (min-heap)
-- Priority queue used for selecting minimum distance node
+- SFML used for rendering nodes and edges
-- Relaxation performed on edges
+- Event handling for mouse-based interaction

+---

+## ⚠️ Edge Cases Handled

+- Same source and destination
+- No path available
+- Invalid user input

 ---